microsoft/PartnerResources/_docs/Skilling/Business Central Academy/d365sales.md

 **Connect Dynamics 365 Sales** in your Business Central demo environment to highlight demos such as Lead-to-Cash.

-These two videos provide pre-sales engineers guidance on how to **demonstrate** and **configure** the integrated experience betweeen Dynamics 365 Sales and Business Central in order to connect and synchronize the data between apps.
+These two videos provide pre-sales engineers guidance on how to **demonstrate** and **configure** the integrated experience between Dynamics 365 Sales and Business Central in order to connect and synchronize the data between apps.

 {% include series.md
     includetags="business central academy|d365 sales" includemethod="all"